promisegrid/grid-poc/x/atproto/slides.md

 ## IPLD (InterPlanetary Linked Data)

-XXX IPFS history
+### Relationship between IPFS and IPLD

-### Relationship with CWTs
+- IPFS (InterPlanetary File System) is a distributed file storage system that uses content-addressing to uniquely identify files.
-- No direct relationship between IPLD and CWTs/JWTs.
+- IPLD is the data model underlying IPFS; it defines a uniform way to link and reference data across different systems.
-- IPLD is a data model for content-addressable systems.
+- In IPFS, data is stored as nodes in a Merkle DAG that adheres to the IPLD specification, enabling interoperability and verification of content.
-- CWTs/JWTs are token formats for representing claims.
+- IPLD not only structures data within IPFS but also allows integration with other decentralized systems by providing a consistent addressing and linking mechanism.

 ---